jamespilcher/EXCS-Hackathon-Round/README.md

 # EXCS Hackathon Round

-You'll write a method that'll make an AI play tetris.
-Performance will be determined by highest score and creativity.
+Write a method that'll make an AI play tetris.
+Performance will be determined by highest score and creativity!
+Feel free to write your own functions and implement your own loops to find gaps.

 ## Instructions
 - Extract `tetris.py` and `tetris_ai.py` into a single folder.